-What Are My Chances Of Getting Into a Car Accident?
+What Are My Chances Of Getting Into A Car Accident?

-The Chances of Getting in a Car Accident
+The Chances Of Getting In A Car Accident

 But you might wonder: what are my chances of getting into a car accident?
-Learn more about auto accident rates in the United States and California, how car accidents compare to other causes of death, and the most common causes of death in car accidents that are fatal.
+Learn more about auto accident rates in the United States and California, how car accidents compare to other causes of death, and the common causes of death in car accidents that are fatal.

-Car Accident Rates in the United States
+Car Accident Rates In The United States

-[AK Blog] What is the chance of getting into a car accidentAccording to the Insurance Institute For Highway Safety, there were more than 33 thousand fatal accidents in the United States in 2019.
+According to the Insurance Institute for Highway Safety, there were more than 33 thousand fatal accidents in the United States in 2019.
 A total of 36,096 victims were killed in these accidents that year.

 But what does this mean for Californians?
 The numbers vary widely across the country, so it is helpful to take a closer look at the risk of being in an accident here in California.

-Car Accident Rates in California
+Car Accident Rates In California

 This does not, of course, mean that Californians are not at risk of being fatally injured in a motor vehicle accident.
 California had the highest number of overall fatal accidents in 2019 at 3,316.
-We also have more areas of heavy traffic and rural areas with high-speed limits – both of which are known risk factors for fatal accidents.
+We also have more areas of heavy traffic and rural areas with high-speed limits, both of which are known risk factors for fatal accidents.

-How Car Accidents Compare To Other Causes of Death in California
+How Car Accidents Compare To Other Causes Of Death In California

-In order to understand your odds of getting into a car accident, it can also be helpful to compare auto accident deaths to other causes of death here in California.
-The CDC reports that Californians are most likely to die from heart disease.
-After cancer, Alzheimer’s Disease, and strokes, accidents are the fifth leading cause of death in California.
+To understand your odds of getting into a car accident, it can also be helpful to compare auto accident deaths to other causes of death here in California.
+The CDC reports that Californians are likely to die from heart disease.
+After cancer, Alzheimer’s disease, and strokes, accidents are the fifth leading cause of death in California.
+This includes both auto accidents and other types of accidents.

-What is The Chance of Getting Into a Car Accident(This includes both auto accidents and other types of accidents.)
 These figures might make it seem like auto accidents are not a very common problem.
 After all, more than 62 thousand Californians died of heart disease in 2019, compared with just 3,605 road fatalities.
 These numbers can paint a misleading picture.

 When comparing these causes of death, it is important to realize just how preventable auto accidents are.
 Heart disease is a complex combination of genetics, environmental factors, other underlying medical conditions, and the fact that the heart is a muscle that becomes worn out after constantly pumping blood throughout the human body for fifty, sixty, or seventy years.
 By contrast, car crashes are preventable accidents.

 These deaths occur because someone was negligent.
 Perhaps a driver chose to drive while drunk or impaired or while texting.
-These decisions cost lives.
+These decisions can cost lives.
 Heart disease might not be preventable, but many auto accidents are.
 This is why there is so much time, money, and effort invested into public awareness campaigns about the dangers of unsafe driving habits.

 The Risk Factors For Car Accidents